paulvarache/restify-validation-engine/README.md

 ## Load it

 Then you can load it as a simple middleware.
-You can add your own validators in the `customValidators` key of the options.
+  * You can add your own validators in the `customValidators` key of the options.
+  * You can specify if you want a list of error or just one with `multipleErrors`.
+  * You can change the way the error looks with the `formatter`.

 ```js
 var restify = require('restify'),